Albert Pierce Taylor: Personal life

 Taylor and his first wife Ella De Mund, from Elkhart, Indiana, were married in 1896 in Baltimore.
 They had one daughter who married Wesley Peck and resided in California.
-On November 5, 1902, he married his second wife Emma Ahuena Davison at her mother Mary Jane Kekulani Fayerweather Davison Montano's residence in the Mānoa Valley.
-Descended from Hawaiian nobility and the Beckley family, both Emma and her mother were authorities on Hawaiian history, culture and language and provided important influences on Taylor's own historical work.
+On November 5, 1902, he married his second wife Emma Ahuena Davison at her mother Mary Jane Kekulani Fayerweather's residence in the Mānoa Valley.
+Descended from Hawaiian nobility, and the Beckley family, both Emma and her mother were authorities on Hawaiian history, culture and language and provided important influences on Taylor's own historical work.
 They had no children.